Thomas-Hill/Numerical-Analysis-/NewtonMethodfastrun.md

 Number of iterations for Newtons Method: 6
 This is approximately where the root of the function is: -9.38962e-14
 ```
+These results agree with the true value of the roots we see from plotting the functions in a computer algebra software.

 **Last Modification Date:** 9/28/17